-A Safety Survey will be conducted by the Government prior to the handling of explosives, production of any hardware or fire testing under any Project Agreement.
+A Safety Survey will be conducted by the Government prior to the handling of explosives, production of any hardware or fire testing under any Contract.

-If a Project Agreement involves Arms, Ammunition and Explosives (AA&E) or other Hazardous Material, the following clauses MUST be reviewed for applicability to the Project and incorporated into the Project Agreement if applicable.
-See Attachment I for the CCDC Aviation and Missile Center Safety Requirements and the full text of below clauses.
+If the Contract involves Arms, Ammunition and Explosives (AA&E) or other Hazardous Material, the following clauses shall be incorporated into the Contract and subcontracts.
+See Attachment I for the DEVCOM AvMC Safety Requirements and full text of below clauses.
+Seller and Seller's subcontractors are to ensure that all facilities that will house AA&E comply with DoD 5100-76-M Physical Security of Sensitive Conventional Arms, Ammunition and Explosives.